Brush up your intermediate Latin

 By the end of this course you should be able to...

-- translate passages from Suetonius’ work;
+- translate prose and verse passages from Latin authors;

 - analyse and understand the main structures of the Latin language.